Market Scenario

 To Get more Insights, Request A Free Sample

-Chronic Disease Prevalence: The Engine of Consumption
+Chronic Disease Prevalence: The Driver of Consumption

-High-Velocity Innovation: FDA Approvals and Sought-After Devices
+High-Velocity Innovation: FDA Approval and Hot Commodities

-Titans of Industry: Key Players and Market Dynamics
+Titans of Industry: Players & Market Dynamics

 Future Horizons: Trends and Strategic Opportunities

-Looking ahead, the drug delivery devices market is pivoting toward "High-Value Solutions"—devices that integrate digital connectivity and handle complex formulations.
-Stevanato Group reported that its High-Value Solutions segment now accounts for 40% of its Q4 2024 revenue, generating a record EUR 131 million.
-This trend is further evidenced by Ypsomed’s "mylife Loop" system, which amassed 60,000 active users by late 2024, proving that patients are ready for connected health.
+Looking to the future, the drug delivery devices market is shifting toward "High-Value Solutions"-- that is, devices that have digital connectivity and the capability to manage complex formulations.
+Stevanato Group revealed today that the company's High-Value Solutions segment now represents 40% of its Q4 2024 revenue, recording a record EUR 131 million.
+This trend is further supported by Ypsomed's "mylife Loop" system, which has the following features: the platform gathered 60,000 active users by late 2024, which is clear proof that patients are ready for connected health.

 Segmental Analysis